MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Cloud App Security file policies allow you to enforce a wide range of automated processes.
+Defender for Cloud Apps file policies allow you to enforce a wide range of automated processes.
 Policies can be set to provide information protection, including continuous compliance scans, legal eDiscovery tasks, and DLP for sensitive content shared publicly.

-Cloud App Security can monitor any file type based on more than 20 metadata filters, for example, access level, and file type.
+Defender for Cloud Apps can monitor any file type based on more than 20 metadata filters, for example, access level, and file type.
 For more information, see [File policies](data-protection-policies.md).

 ## Detect and prevent external sharing of sensitive data